bootdotdev/blog/content/golang/golang-vs-java-go.md

 It also has a large community that brings endless support, as well as tools and tech stacks that allow you to code complex servers in a stitch.

-But, Java’s primary use has moved from back-end web development to back-end mobile development -- so much so that Java is almost exclusively used by Google for Android apps.
+But, Java's primary use has moved from back-end web development to back-end mobile development -- so much so that Java is almost exclusively used by Google for Android apps.

 Golang, however, was created with the intent of managing large-scale network servers and continues to do so.
-It has built-in support for HTTP/2 and brings flexibility, scalability, and simplicity to web development in a way that Java can’t.
+It has built-in support for HTTP/2 and brings flexibility, scalability, and simplicity to web development in a way that Java can't.

-You also don’t have to worry about using 3rd party web servers or libraries as there are enough tools you can build web servers using Golang itself, thanks to the Golang creators and community.
+You also don't have to worry about using 3rd party web servers or libraries as there are enough tools you can build web servers using Golang itself, thanks to the Golang creators and community.

 **Conclusion:** Golang is undoubtedly the best choice for web development, with the exception of smaller-scale projects, in which case Java may prove more useful.